 Should any section(s) or provisions of this Local Law be decided to be unconstitutional or invalid by a court of competent jurisdiction, such a decision shall not affect the validity of the Local Law as a whole or any part thereof other than the part decided to be unconstitutional or invalid.

 Section 5.
 Fees

-Permit fees shall be paid according to the fee schedule as may, from time to time, be established by resolution of the Town Board without the necessity of advertisement or a public hearing.
+Permit fees shall be paid according to the fee schedule as may, from time to time, be established by resolution of the Town Board.

 Section 6.
 Violation and Enforcement